Yamashou/gqlgenc/README.md

 ## Comment

 ### Japanese Comments
-There are japanese comments in these codes.
+There are Japanese comments in these codes.
 I will replace it with English.

 ### Subscription